na-na-hi/renget/archive/tmd2character_Sail.md

 Type | Item Name | Description
 ------ | ------ | :----:
 Key Item | Eᴍᴘᴛʏ | Vacant inventory slot.
-RP Item | Eᴍᴘᴛʏ | Vacant inventory slot.
+RP Item |+Rope | A strong and sturdy rope.
+Used for rope stuff.
+About 7 feet long.
 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.
 Name of Move | Description